TheOdinProject/curriculum/nodeJS/getting-started/Getting-Started.md

   - The File Uploads and Email lessons are optional at this point but it might be useful to at least skim them so you can know where to look if you need that functionality.
 </div>

+### Additional Resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

+- [This](https://youtu.be/TlB_eWDSMt4) video crash course provides you with all the basic concepts.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, clicking the small arrow to the left of the question will reveal the answers.